linkhack/Camera-Movement-Classification/README.md

 for shot, label, file_name in complete_shots_generator:
     # Do something
 ```

+One can also load a single file with the correct processing steps with the function `load_complete_shot(file_name)`.
+This function returns the shot as a numpy array.
 ## Demo
+The demo consists of two scripts, one to classify single files and one to classify complete folders.
+In the demofolder is a minimal configuration file, where all unneeded fields were deleted.
 ## Develop
+In this folder are all development related scripts.
+Moreover a complete configuration file is also provided.
+With this file the model architecture, training procedure and evaluation mode can be completly defined.
 ### Data Preparation
 This repository contains several script to prepare the date for this model.
 Their usage is explained in this section.
 #### Flist Creation